 Kam Heong (Golden Fragrance) Prawns

-- Soak dried shrimps in 1/4 cup hot water until softened.
+Soak dried shrimps in small cup of hot water until softened.
 Pat dry the dried shrimps on kitchen towels and chop finely.
 Combine soaking water with curry powder to form a paste.

-- Heat cooking oil in wok.
+Heat cooking oil in wok.
 Stir fry chopped dried shrimps for 1 minute.
-Then add the shallots, garlic, ginger, chilli, taucheo and curry leaves.
-Stir fry until fragrant.
+Then add the aromatics and stir fry until fragrant.

 Add prawns and curry paste to the wok.
 Stir fry until prawns turned fully opaque, coating them evenly in the sauce.